marxjmoura/cronquery/CRON.md

 ## Special characters

-Cron syntax has special characters with specific meanings:
+The following table shows the special characters present in cron syntax and their respective meanings.

 | Character        | Description                                             | Example |
 |------------------|---------------------------------------------------------|---------|